 Position Details:

-We are looking for one person to work on a full-time, exempt basis for an annual salary of $60,420 to $63,600 dependent upon experience and an additional annual language differential of $3,600 for those who are English/Spanish bilingual.
+We are looking for one person to work on a full-time, non-exempt basis for an hourly salary of $21.00 to $22.00 dependent upon experience and an additional hourly language differential of $1.73 for those who are English/Spanish bilingual.
 The work location will be based at our Grove Blvd.
 Campus in the East Austin area.
 This position will include some travel in the community or between campuses with no ability for remote/hybrid work.
-The shift currently available is Monday through Friday, 9am to 5pm, and working an occasional evening or weekend depending on client needs.
-This position currently requires you to participate in an On-Call schedule/rotation for the shelter.
+The shift currently available is traditional hours 9am to 5pm however this position may require one or two evenings a week and occasional weekend event coverage.

 Perks and Benefits of Working at SAFE Alliance*: